SthephanShinkufag/atomboard/README.md

 Features
 ------------

- - Store posts as text files for a portable set-up capable of running on virtually any PHP host.
+ - Can store posts as text files for a portable set-up capable of running on virtually any PHP host.
  - Use [MySQL](https://mysql.com), [PostgreSQL](https://www.postgresql.org) or [SQLite](https://sqlite.org) for an efficient set-up able to handle high amounts of traffic.
- - Allow new threads without requiring an image, or even disallow sending of images entirely.
- - GIF, JPG, PNG, SWF, WebM and WebP upload.
- - YouTube, Vimeo and SoundCloud embedding.
- - CAPTCHA (A simple implementation is included, reCAPTCHA is also supported).
- - Reference links >>###
- - Delete post via password.
  - Management panel:
-   - Administrators and moderators use separate passwords.
-   - Moderators are only able to sticky threads, delete posts, and approve posts when necessary.
-(See `TINYIB_REQMOD`)
-   - Ban offensive/abusive posters across all boards.
+   - Admin and moderators can ban offensive/abusive posters across all boards.
+   - Admin and moderators can sticky threads, delete/approve posts and threads (see `TINYIB_REQMOD`).
+   - Janitors can delete/approve posts and threads.
+   - Admin, moderators and janitors can edit message text in posts.
+   - Admin, moderators and janitors can delete attached files.
+   - Admin, moderators and janitors can replace thumbnails of attached files by `spoiler.png` file.
+   - Admin, moderators and janitors can post with red name when logged in.
-   - Post using raw HTML.
+   - Admin, moderators and janitors can post using raw HTML
+   - You can set list of moderators and janitors.
+   - Moderation log.
  - Text formatting:
    - Markup buttons under the text area in postform.
    - bbcode formatting (multiline text and nested tags), wakabamark.
    - "Quote text" button that inserts selected text into the textarea with `>` symbols.
    - Named links formatting, like on github: `[atomboard](https://github.com/SthephanShinkufag/atomboard/)`
- - Administration:
-   - You can set list of Moderators.
-   - Moderation log.
+ - Posting:
-   - Admins and Mods can edit message text in posts.
-   - Admins and Mods can selectively delete attached files.
-   - Admins and Mods can selectively replace thumbnails of attached files by `spoiler.png` file.
-   - Posting with red name if Admin is logged in.
+   - YouTube, Vimeo and SoundCloud embedding.
+   - CAPTCHA (A simple implementation is included, reCAPTCHA is also supported).
  - Post files:
+   - Allow new threads without requiring an image, or even disallow sending of images entirely.
    - You can upload 4 files per post.
+   - GIF, JPG, PNG, MP4, WebM and WebP upload.
    - Upload, view and expand WEBM and MP4 videos without instaled `mediainfo` and `ffmpegthumbnailer`.
 Videos are injected right in page without generated thumbnails.
  - Posts and threads:
+   - Reference links >>12345
+   - Post deletion via password.
    - Added likes to posts.
    - "Sage" indicator in posts.
    - Threads can be locked for posting.